Hands-on workshop · online & on-site

 Can I get a VAT invoice?

-Yes — workshop payments are collected and invoiced through Ursatile (Dylan Beattie's company, VAT registered) once a date is confirmed.
+Yes — workshop payments are collected via Eventbrite and invoiced through Ursatile (Dylan Beattie's company, VAT registered).
+Get in touch if you need a VAT invoice for your booking.

 Is there follow-up support?